 Both companies are aggressively expanding their resources and turf but their battle is not just about ride-hailing.

 Both companies aim to develop Super Apps.
-These are one-stop-apps that offer everything you need within your fingertips.
+These are one-stop apps that offer everything you need at your fingertips.

-Since both companies already has the financial backing, they need to have control and influence over SEA regions to get a hold of these local service providers.
+Since both companies already have the financial backing, they need to have control and influence over SEA regions to get a hold of these local service providers.

 WeChat’s implementation of a super app was successful because service providers united for a presence in one outlet and because it was heavily supported by the government.

 For Grab or Go-Jek to be able to implement having a super app as big as WeChat, they need to be 2 things for the consumers.
 They need to be ubiquitous and they need to be requisite.